 Multiple Coordinates Extractor

-A script for automated data extraction at multiple locations for the Single Pixel Extraction is available for download.
+Download a script for automated data extraction at multiple locations for the Single Pixel Extraction.

 Daymet Tile Selection